-The subject leader will monitor progression and continuity of Maths throughout the school through Maths Learning Walks, book scrutiny, gaining pupil voice, coaching sessions and discussions.
+The subject leader will monitor progression and continuity of Maths throughout the school through Maths Learning Walks, book scrutiny, gaining pupil voice, coaching sessions and discussions on a termly basis.

 The subject leader will ensure that all staff have access to year group plans, progression maps and overviews of Medium Term plans and the relevant resources which accompany them.